IBM-Bluemix-Docs/security-advisor/notifications.md

 # Configuring alerts
 {: #notifications}

-By configuring a {{site.data.keyword.security-advisor_full}} notification channel, you can be alerted to any reported vulnerabilities as soon as the report is available.
+By configuring an {{site.data.keyword.security-advisor_full}} notification channel, you can be alerted to any reported vulnerabilities as soon as the report is available.
 With a fast alert time, you're able to immediately start an investigation into any reported issue and fix the vulnerability before it becomes a larger problem in your application.
 {: shortdesc}

 With a process in place to handle alerts you can ensure that you're in compliance and prepared if or when an issue occurs.
 For example, some compliance standards require that issues must be responded to and closed within 24 hours, and the response is audited.
 With Security Advisor alerts in place, you are notified and can start resolving issues immediately.